 BAUDELAIRE AND MODERNITY

 Every age needs its observer and every era requires an interpreter.
-That individual has to be an odd cross between a poet and a reporter, to elevate the culture above mere description.
-Charles Baudelaire (1821 – 1867) was a renegade poet, a syphilitic art critic, and above all a disaffected and alienated student of a society under the pressure of a transition.
+To elevate the culture above mere description, that individual has to be an odd cross between a poet and a reporter.
+Charles Baudelaire (1821-1867) was a renegade poet, a syphilitic art critic, and, above all, a disaffected and alienated student of a society undergoing the pressure of a transition.
 That Baudelaire was a marginal character who lived on the fringes of a cynical consumer society was crucial to his ability to describe and define the new phenomenon, “modernité.”
 Although the poet wrote extensively on a variety of topics, he is especially significant for essays, prose poems, poetry and art criticism that articulated a new way of life.
 In 1947, Jean-Paul Sartre accused Baudelaire of “bad faith” due to the many contradictions in his life and work.
-However, a self-destructive poet and drug addicts, who lived in debt on the run from creditors, while, at the same time, taking part in the intellectual and artistic life of Paris, can hardly be expected to be consistent.
-The very times of Baudelaire were paradoxical.
+However, a self-destructive poet and drug addict, who lived in debt on the run from creditors, while, at the same time, taking part in the intellectual and artistic life of Paris, can hardly be expected to be consistent.
+He belonged to a well-to-do haute bourgeois family which kept him on a very short leash, withholding his inheritance from him and forcing him into crippling debt.
+On the other hand, the poet, as were many middle class people of means, was careless with money.
+One of his major expenditures, aside from addictive substances and women, was clothes and it is important to note that he was well-known in Paris for his individual sense of fashion.
+On one occasion, he even dyed his hair green.
+Like the mercurial personality of the poet himself, the very times of Baudelaire were paradoxical.

 More than anyone, Baudelaire articulated both the new content and the new way of expressing the new content.
-In doing so, he impacted many of his contemporaries and influenced later generations of writers and poets.
+In doing so, he impacted many of his contemporaries and influenced later generations of writers and poets who would be known as Symbolists.
 As an art critic who had to work the salon beat, it was his job to discern a trend or a concern with each annual exhibition.
-One of his most important salon statements was penned in 1846.
-In an essay published as a section of “The Salon of 1846″: “On the Heroism of Modern Life,” Baudelaire argued that modern life was as heroic as ancient life and that men in frock coats were as brave in their own time as the Roman gladiators were in the arena:
+Begun as a topic in his essay on the Salon of 1845, one of his most important salon statements was penned in 1846.
+In this early essay published as a section of “The Salon of 1846″: “On the Heroism of Modern Life,” Baudelaire argued that modern life was as heroic as ancient life and that men in frock coats were as brave in their own time as the Roman gladiators were in the arena:

 It is true that this great tradition has been lost, and that the new one is not yet established.
 But what was this great tradition, if not a habitual everyday idealization of ancient life—a robust and material form of life, a state of readiness on the part of each individual…?
 Before trying to distinguish the epic side of modern life, and before bringing examples to prove that our age is no less fertile in sublime themes than past ages, we may assert that since all centuries and all peoples have had their own form of beauty, so inevitably we have ours.
 That is the order of things…But to return to our principle and essential problem, which is to discover whether we possess a specific beauty, intrinsic to our new emotions…The pageant of fashionable life and the thousands of floating existences—-criminals and kept women—which drift about in the underworld of the great city; the Gazette des Tribunaux and the Moniteur all prove to us that we have only to open our eyes to recognize our heroism.
 For the heroes of the Iliad are but pigmies compared to you—-who dared not publically declaim your sorrows in the funeral and tortured frock coat which we all wear today!—you the most heroic, the most extraordinary, the most romantic and the most poetic of all the characters that you have produced from your womb!

 Baudelaire, like many inhabitants of the changing city, felt the stresses of the transition.
-The city he had been born in was vanishing before his very eyes.
-According to one of Baudelaire’s greatest biographers, the German writer, Walter Benjamin, Baudelaire was part of Bohemia, la bohème.
+The city he had been born in was vanishing before his very eyes, crumbling under the determination of urban renewal and bending to the will of Georges Haussmann.
+Former inhabitants were being pushed out and a new group of aspiring writers, poets and artists moved into slums, scratching out a living before Haussmannization eliminated the buildings.
+According to one of Baudelaire’s greatest biographers, the German writer, Walter Benjamin, Baudelaire was part of Bohemia, la bohème, the new avant-garde, the alienated, the aspiring artists in waiting.
 A Marxist writer, Benjamin linked Baudelaire to the territory of the dispossessed by quoting Marx on the precarious position of this social class:

 …Their uncertain existence, which in specific cases depended more upon chance than on their activities, their irregular life whose only fixed stations were the taverns of the wine dealers—the gathering places of the conspirators—and their inevitable acquaintanceship with all sorts of dubious people place them in that sphere of life which in Paris is called la bohème….the whole indeterminate, disintegrated, fluctuating mass which the French call la bohème….